electrosikkim/IPlogger-1/README.md

 #### Disconnection Punishment

-If you disconnected and haven't "rolled" yet, your IP will remain in the database and be marked as "Disabled"
+If you disconnected and haven't "rolled" yet, your IP will remain in the database and be marked as Disabled

 # Setup
 It's ready to use.
 If you would like to store ips in the ips.txt file, uncomment